 - Copy of previously approved H-1B petition

-- Other documents proving admissibility or maintenance of nonimmigrant status
+- Other documents showing admissibility or maintenance of nonimmigrant status

 What are the filing fees for an H-1B Extension?